amplitude/amplitude-docs/content/collections/data/en/profile-properties.md

 ---
 Profile properties enable you to merge customer profile data from your data warehouse with existing behavioral product data already in Amplitude.

 Profile properties are different from traditional user properties.
-These are **standalone properties**: they aren't associated with specific events and don't receive a timestamp when the user triggers an event.
+These are standalone properties: they aren't associated with specific events and are instead associated with a user profile.

 Profile properties always display the most current data synced from your warehouse.